Is Capitalism Morphing Into Communism?

 The left has correctly in my view accused both New Labour from 1997 to 2010 and then three Tory-led governments ever since of colluding with big business.
 Yet if big business is in the driving seat, why would they support an education system that has clearly failed to train a new generation of conscientious workers able to accomplish all the practical jobs we have traditionally needed.
 Is it because the government is totally incompetent or driven by ideological concerns at odds with the needs of big business.
 I’m sorry to admit, but we really have to consider another more disturbing explanation: Large corporations do not need workers.
 They need consumers.

 A combination of outsourcing and automation have boosted productivity to such an extent that a few hundred highly skilled technicians can manage a manufacturing facility capable of supplying sophisticated products to millions of consumers.
 Most of the auxiliary jobs around manufacturing such as shipping, quality assurance and accounting can also be automated.
 Much of the marketing and sales operation has already moved online, requiring human input only for client-facing roles, but if you’ve interacted with automated help lines or online sales chat bots, you can see how artificial intelligence is et to transform our lives.
-Not only do we now have more car sales representatives than automotive product line operatives, we probably have more high street charity awareness raisers than solar panel technicians.
-More people are employed to persuade others to adapt their lifestyles and embrace new ways in our dynamic interdependent globalised society than to provide the products and services we really need.
+Not only do we now have more car sales representatives than automotive production line operatives, we probably have more high street charity awareness raisers than solar panel and wind turbine technicians.
+More people are employed to persuade others to adapt their lifestyles and embrace new ways in our dynamic interdependent society than to provide the goods and services we really need.